brevzin/cpp_proposals/2996_reflection/reflection.md

 ::: std

 [7-8]{.pnum} Whitespace characters separating tokens are no longer significant.
 Each preprocessing token is converted into a token ([lex.token]{.sref}).
-The resulting tokens constitute a translation unit and are syntactically and semantically analyzed and translated [alongside any instantiation units (see below) that are produced]{.addu}.
-[During this process, non-dependent plainly constant-evaluated expressions ([expr.const]) are evaluated in lexical order.
-Diagnosable rules ([intro.compliance.general]{.sref}) that apply to constructs whose syntactic end point occurs lexically after the syntactic end point of a non-dependent plainly constant-evaluated expression `$X$` are considered in a context where `$X$` has been evaluated exactly once.]{.addu}
+The resulting tokens constitute a translation unit and are syntactically and semantically analyzed and translated.

   [The process of analyzing and translating the tokens can occasionally result in one token being replaced by a sequence of other tokens ([temp.names])]{.note3}